bonrita/extended_container/README.md

 ```
 The above will work for all classes (globally) that type hint the ***ThemeManagerInterface*** in the whole application i.e if they enabled autowiring on them.

-It will also work for all controller methods in the entire applicaion that type hint the above interface.
-Only if autowiring was enabled on those controllers.
+It will also work for all controller methods in the entire application that type hint the above interface with or without enabling autowiring on those controller classes.

 ### Local service binding
 Read more about it [here](https://symfony.com/blog/new-in-symfony-3-4-local-service-binding)